-SOCIOLOGY 1010-020, Spring 2013
+SOCIOLOGY 1010-090, Spring 2013

 Course Syllabus

+Instructor: Bruce Rigby

+Class Meetings: This is an Online Course

+Office Hours: "Virtual" Office Hours or on campus by appointment feature.

+Office: 311 BEHS Phone: 581-5842 or 581-6153 (message)

+E-Mail: bruce.rigby@soc.utah.edu or through the Blackboard Vista mail

+Required Text:

-Instructor: Bruce Rigby Class Meetings: Tuesdays, 6-8:45pm, BTFL 202 Office Hours: Before/After class and by appointment Office: 311 BEHS Phone: 581-5842 or 581-6153 (message) E-Mail: bruce.rigby@soc.utah.edu Text: Anderson and Taylor, Sociology: Understanding a Diverse Society, Wadsworth, 2004, ISBN 0-495-03555-6
+Anderson and Taylor, Sociology: Understanding a Diverse Society, Wadsworth, 2008, ISBN 978-0-495-00742-5

+System Requirements: This is an online class that can be "attended" from anywhere there is an internet connection.
+Assignments and discussions will be submitted electronically.
+There is a "Check Browser" tab on the Blackboard Vista homepage.
+I would highly suggest you utilize that utility to ensure your system will operate efficiently within this course.
+The recommended browsers are Firefox and Safari (Safari 4 has had some issues, we would recommend you NOT upgrade while taking this course).
+You must also be able to view PowerPoint presentations, as well as have a Media Browser on your system.
+Students must be able to use an internet browser, send attached files via e-mail, and create text messages.

 1. Objectives

 The primary goal of this course is to familiarize students with the sociological perspective.
 The student will be introduced to several key sociological theories, and learn to apply them to a wide range of specific sociological topics.
 Research methodology will also be discussed to familiarize the student with many of the methods used, as well as ethical issues in social science research.
 The student will be asked to become familiar with sociological issues, and how they appear in nearly every aspect of daily life.

 2. Grading Procedures

-The final course grade will be determined by your performance on 3 equally weighted objective type exams, 3 in class quizzes, and 9 brief outside class assignments.
+The final course grade will be determined by your performance on 3 equally weighted objective type exams, 3 electronic discussion boards, and 9 brief outside class assignments.
 There is no comprehensive final exam in this course.
-The exams will consist of multiple choice and true-false type questions.
-PLEASE bring a #2 pencil with you on exam days.
+The exams will consist of 50 multiple-choice questions.

 Each exam is worth 100 points.
-The quizzes are worth 10 points total, and the assignments are worth 10 points each for a total of 90 points.
+The discussions are worth 10 points total, and the assignments are worth 10 points each for a total of 90 points.

 The following schedule will be used to determine grades:

 Course Grade Total Points Percentages Course Grade Total Points Percentages

-Α 372-400 93-100% С 292-307 73-76%
+A 372-400 93-100% С 292-307 73-76%

-A- 360-371 90-92% С- 280-291 70-72%
+A- 360-371 90-92% C- 280-291 70-72%

 B+ 348-359 87-89% D+ 268-279 67-69%

 В 332-347 83-86% D 252-267 63-66%

 В- 320-331 80-82% D- 240-251 60-62%

-C+ 308-319 77-79% Е 0-239 0-59%
+C+ 308-319 77-79% E 0-239 0-59%

 3. Important Dates: